Dale Earnhardt: 1990–1995

 In 1994, Earnhardt achieved a feat that he himself had believed to be impossible—he scored his seventh Winston Cup championship, tying Richard Petty.
 He was very consistent, scoring four wins, and after Ernie Irvan was sidelined due to a near-deadly crash at Michigan (the two were neck-and-neck at the top of the points up until the crash), won the title by over 400 points over Mark Martin.
 Earnhardt sealed the deal at Rockingham by winning the race over Rick Mast.
 It was his final NASCAR championship and his final season for the GM Goodwrench Chevrolet Lumina.
 Earnhardt started off the 1995 season by finishing second in the Daytona 500 to Sterling Marlin.
 He won five races in 1995, including his first road course victory at Sears Point.
 He also won the Brickyard 400 at Indianapolis Motor Speedway, a win he called the biggest of his career.
 But in the end, Earnhardt lost the championship to Jeff Gordon by 34 points.
 The GM Goodwrench racing team changed to Chevrolet Monte Carlos.

-Earnhardt almost was ready to leave the #3 at the end of the 1995 season, according to his former crew chief Larry McReynolds.
+Earnhardt almost was ready to leave the No. 3 at the end of the 1995 season, according to his former crew chief Larry McReynolds.
 At the time, McReynolds was the crew chief for the No. 28 Havoline Ford Thunderbird at Robert Yates Racing.
 Earnhardt had actually been approached by Yates to drive the No. 28 for the 1995 season in place of Ernie Irvan, who was injured in a crash during the 1994 season.
 Instead, Robert Yates signed Dale Jarrett to a one-year deal to drive the No. 28.
 During the 1995 season, Yates was being pressed by his manufacturer to start a second team and sent a contract to Earnhardt to drive it.
-Earnhardt never returned the contract, and according to McReynolds the reason he did not sign was because he only wanted to drive the #28 for Yates; the team fully intended to put Irvan back behind the wheel of his old car once he was able to resume driving.
+Earnhardt never returned the contract, and according to McReynolds the reason he did not sign was because he only wanted to drive the No. 28 for Yates; the team fully intended to put Irvan back behind the wheel of his old car once he was able to resume driving.
 Instead, Earnhardt stayed with RCR and the No. 3, while Jarrett was signed to drive Yates' new car, numbered 88.